RyanonRails/blog/source/_posts/2011-07-09-import-crm-2011-organization-error-you-must-map-your-active-directory-user-account.md

 ---

-I ran across this error when I was moving an organization from 1 domain into another: “You must map your Active Directory user account to at least one enabled Microsoft Dynamics CRM User who has the System Administrator security role before the organization can be imported.”
+I ran across this error when I was moving an organization from 1 domain into another:

+>You must map your Active Directory user account to at least one enabled Microsoft Dynamics CRM User who has the System Administrator security role before the organization can be imported.

 ![][2]